Family Law – Best Family Law Attorneys in Denton County

 However, Texas law does not allow the same conduct to be used as a factor justifying a disproportionate division of the community estate and a means of a separate recovery, but in appropriate cases, a spouse can come out of a divorce with both where there are sufficient reasons to warrant each.

 Since Tort law is its own substantive area of the law, it is vital to have an attorney that is familiar with both the pursuit of Family Law and Tort remedies.
 The attorneys at Christman, Kelley, & Clarke have successfully handled many Tort claims as well as family law cases making us uniquely qualified to represent you.
-Contact us today for your free initial consultation and let us assist you in evaluating your case and your needs.
+Contact Christman Kelley & Clarke today to schedule your initial consultation and let us assist you in evaluating your case and your needs.

 Termination of Parental Rights

 The termination of parental rights is very serious business and we provide knowledgeable and experienced guidance to our clients facing this turbulent issue.
 Whether you are trying to protect the rights of a minor child, seeking to provide benefits to a child or fighting to keep someone from interfering with your relationship with your children, it is imperative that you have experienced counsel protecting you and your family.
-Contact us today for your free initial consultation and let our team help inform you about your legal rights.
+Contact Christman Kelley & Clarke today to schedule your initial consultation and let our team help inform you about your legal rights.

 The attorneys at Christman, Kelley, & Clarke provide wise counsel and representation for your estate planning needs.
 Through careful legacy planning and trust instruments, the attorneys at Christman, Kelley, & Clarke will help to preserve your family’s wealth for future generations while minimizing estate taxes and avoiding the expense and nightmares of probate.
 We will prepare estate planning documents such as: